gerard-cs/evaluation-app/README.md

 The system was developed with Laravel 8 and the information is stored in a MySQL database.

-Laravel is accessible, powerful, and provides tools required for large, robust applications.
+You can test the app in [here](`https://phplaravel-676291-2222514.cloudwaysapps.com/`).

+User is required to use the app.
+You can register [right here](`https://phplaravel-676291-2222514.cloudwaysapps.com/register`).

 ## Getting started

-- Clone the app (git clone git@github.com:gerard-cs/evaluation-app.git).
+- Clone the app `git clone git@github.com:gerard-cs/evaluation-app.git`.

 - Execute `./vendor/bin/sail up` in order to create the required Docker containers.